Importing a Car Purchased in Canada to the United States

 Buying the Car You Want To Import

-- You will also pay GST but you can get your GST refunded later by mail or sometimes at a Canadian duty free store.
-You should not pay PST as a non-resident of the province.
+- You will also pay GST, but you should not have to pay PST as a non-resident of the province.

-- You should absolutely check out the vehicle history before making any purchase.
-We suggest you Get a FREE VIN Check from AutoCheck®.
+- You should absolutely check out the vehicle history, using a service such as Carfax, before making any purchase.
 This report will show you the history of the car, including any accidents serious enough to block entry or require additional testing.

 Taking an Imported Car through U.S. Customs